neurodata/checklists/code.md

   4. step-by-step instructions, comments where appropriate

 3. **Simulation** write the sampling/generative distributions that you will write to test the code (it must have the property that you know exactly what the answer should be)
-5. Single trial analysis
+5. **Analysis** descirbe the following
-   5. **Qualitative Analysis** describe visualizations for qualitatively evaluating performance
+   5. *Qualitative* visualizations per trial for qualitatively evaluating performance
-   6. **Quantitative Analysis** determine metrics for quantitatively evaluating performance
+   6. *Quantitative*  metrics per trial for quantitatively evaluating performance
-6. Multi-trial analysis
-   5. **Qualitative Analysis** describe visualizations for qualitatively evaluating performance
-   6. **Quantitative Analysis** determine statistic for quantitatively evaluating performance
+   6. *Summary Plot*  visualization of summary statistic described above (often a histogram)
+   5. *P-value* test statistic and procedure for obtaining null distribution for above described metric.

 ### Write Code
 8. generate simulated data